 The Stovetop Espresso Maker

 And while it is not truly espresso, it is a great way to make a richly aromatic, and robust brew.
 Dark roasted coffees and blends for espresso lend themselves well to this device.
 They are readily had both at specialty retailers and on the Internet.
 Look for names such as Bialetti and Mr. Moka.

-I particularly enjoy the coffee from a stove top espresso machine because it seems to make some many different blends of coffees always end up very rich and aromatic.
-And because it uses a larger volume of water for brewing, your demitasse is somewhat larger than a shot of true espresso from a pump driven machine.
+I particularly enjoy the coffee from a stovetop espresso machine because it seems to make many different blends of coffee always end up very rich and aromatic.
+And because it uses a larger volume of water for brewing, your demitasse is somewhat larger than a shot of true espresso from a pump-driven machine.

 Once you have conquered the espresso, you can turn to the cake.
 This is a variation between a sponge cake, a torte’, and a brownie.
 I call it Rotondo Luce Torta di Cioccolata, in Italian, or, Round, Light Cake of Chocolate in English.
 Its simplicity is paralleled by the dessert itself.

 - 4 egg whites

 - 2 tablespoons powdered sugar, sifted